henke443/sveltekit-daisyui/README.md

 ### Commands:
 - `pnpm start:node` to build and run the production node server (SSR)
-- `pnpm start:static` to build the static site and run the local index.html
+- `pnpm start:static` to build the static site and open the index.html in your browser
 - `pnpm dev` to run dev server
 - `pnpm test` to do unit and integrationt ests
 - Check package.json for more commands